theachyutkadam/interview/README.md

 2 added avatar to user
 3 added multiple images to posts
 4 added multiple select tags.
+5 login from google funcationality added but no working.

 Used Feature
 1 Active Storage for Image storage.